 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting your business in the Commonwealth of Massachusetts.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business in the Commonwealth of Massachusetts.
 Some common registrations include:

 - Business License – The state of Massachusetts doesn’t have a general business license; however, many cities require a business license to operate.